LimeChain/goscale/README.md

 # SCALE codec implementation in Go compatible with a Tinygo based toolchain

 [![codecov](https://codecov.io/gh/LimeChain/goscale/branch/master/graph/badge.svg?token=3OQPC6VNMB)](https://codecov.io/gh/LimeChain/goscale)

 The SCALE types in Go are represented by a set of custom-defined types that implement the `Encodable` interface.
-There is also a `Decode` function for each type.
-Note that the type to which data should be decoded is inferred by the context, it is not self-contained in the SCALE encoded data.
+Each type also has a corresponding decode function using the convention `Decode<TypeName>`.
+Note that the type to which data should be decoded is inferred from the context and is not self-contained in the SCALE-encoded data.

-One exception is the `Tuple` type, which does not have methods attached, but instead, there are `EncodeTuple / DecodeTuple` functions that can be called with any custom struct that embeds the `Tuple` interface.
+One exception is the `Tuple` type.
+It doesn't have methods attached.
+Instead, there are `EncodeTuple` and `DecodeTuple` functions that can be invoked with any custom struct that embeds the `Tuple` interface.

-**Implementation Notes**
-* *`custom defined types` and usage of `generics` help to minimize the reflection usage.*
-* *there is a `FixedSequence` type (with the same representation as the `Sequence` type), but it makes possible encoding of arrays (which are fixed-size sequences) that can not be represented by the `Sequence` type.
-Note that there are no type checks on the size*
+Some quirks deserve mention.
+For example, the `FixedSequence` type, which has the same representation as the `Sequence` type, facilitates the encoding of arrays.
+As arrays are fixed-size sequences, they cannot be encoded as the `Sequence` type.
+Note that there are no type checks on the size.

+Additionally, there's a `Numeric` interface that's implemented by all primitive (wrapper) types, as well as the custom `U128` and `I128` types.
+This allows for the writing of more generic code that works with any numeric type, since Go's primitive numeric types don't share a common interface.
+Although this could be extracted into a separate package, to define encoding/decoding methods, the type must reside within the same package.
+Introducing this separation would necessitate the definition of new types and their respective encoding/decoding methods, leading to frequent type conversions – not an ideal scenario, e.g., `goscale.U8(numeric.U8(1))`.

+The use of custom-defined types and generics reduces reliance on reflection, which isn't fully supported by Tinygo.

+---

 ## [Boolean](https://github.com/LimeChain/goscale/blob/master/boolean.go)